 Interestingly, that last responsibility is more likely to propel a human resources manager to the C-suite than good people skills.
-While companies place value on people management, the skills that earn the highest salaries for CHROs are less about managing individual employees and more about managing the programs that affect a company’s entire workforce.
+While companies value people management, the skills that earn the highest salaries for CHROs are less about managing individual employees and more about managing the programs that affect a company’s entire workforce.

-According to Payscale, the skills that have the most impact on salary for a CHRO are organizational development, strategic planning and benefits and compensation.
+Payscale research shows that the skills that have the most impact on salary for a CHRO are organizational development, strategic planning and benefits and compensation.

 On the other hand, employee relations and labor relations skills don’t improve a CHRO’s salary.
 Other employees in human resources are expected to handle employee issues.
 The CHRO is responsible for higher-order strategy, as well as the tricky work of developing benefits programs.